-Import received emails (e.g., newsletters) as posts into your HumHub spaces or profile.
+Import received emails (e.g., newsletters) automatically as posts into your HumHub spaces or profile.

 Authorized users can configure their IMAP connection in Account Settings → E-Mail to Post: